 Geez, I thought, does it really take a pandemic to remind us of our natural instincts?

 A crisis brings out the worst in us, but it can bring out the best in us too.
-Check up on your neighbors, shop in consideration of others, reach out to a friend in need.
+Check up on your neighbors, shop in consideration of others, and reach out to friends in need.

 Smile more than you normally do, wave at strangers, and leave kindness in your wake wherever you go.
 We all have the potential to create a ripple effect and keep it going — long after the coronavirus.